ilyagr/jj/docs/branches.md

 - `jj branch delete` deletes the local branches, but keeps any remote branches that were tracked before marked as "tracked". `jj git push` will attempt to delete such branches.
+- `jj branch forget` will also delete the local branch, but it will also insure that each remote branch is either (depending on the options used):

+    1. is also forgotten, making it as though the branch was never fetched from that remote or
+    2. is untracked.

-- `jj branch forget` currently forgets not only the local branch, but also all the records that `jj` has of the remote branches of the same name. `jj git push` will refuse to push to unknown or untracked remote branches.
+    `jj git push` will refuse to push to unknown or untracked remote branches.

 The details of how `jj git push` decides whether it should push a branch are [explained below](#pushing-a-branch-and-how-it-can-fail).